Simon Wiesenthal Center: Top ten anti-Semitic/anti-Israel slurs

-Since 2010, the center publishes an annual lists of individuals who they consider to have uttered the most antisemitic or anti-Israel "slurs" for the year.
-The rankings have often been criticized for labeling criticism of Israel anti-Semitism.
-Examples include Swedish Foreign Minister Margot Wallström's call for an investigation into "extra-judicial killings" by Israeli police during the Knife intifada in 2015 which the center ranked as the eight worst slur that year, and Berlin's mayor Michael Müller who the center considered placing on the list in 2016 for "mainstreaming the BDS movement that never contributes to the daily life of Palestinians.
-BDS is widely recognized as anti-Semitic."
+Since 2010, the center has published annual lists of individuals who they consider to have uttered the most antisemitic or anti-Israel "slurs" for the year.
+The rankings have often been criticized for labeling criticism of Israel as antisemitism.
+Examples include Swedish Foreign Minister Margot Wallström's call for an investigation into "extra-judicial killings" by Israeli police during the Knife intifada in 2015 which the center ranked as the eight worst slur that year, and Berlin's mayor Michael Müller who the center considered placing on the list in 2016 for "mainstreaming the BDS movement that never contributes to the daily life of Palestinians."
+The inclusion of German journalist Jakob Augstein on their 2012 list sparked a controversy in German media.

-Below follows an incomplete list of organizations, individuals and phenomena who featured on the center's lists per year.